-Through its Bard in Berlin study abroad program, Bard College Berlin offers coursework in literature and rhetorics, ethics and politics, philosophy, art history, theater, and the practicing arts.
+Through its Bard in Berlin study abroad program, Bard College Berlin offers coursework in philosophy, art history, economics, literature, political science, history, and the practicing arts.

-Students will earn 16 credits for this program.
-Bard in Berlin students are required to take the course Berlin: Experiment in Modernity (four credits), and can select between Bard College Berlincore courses (eight credits each), Bard College Berlin B.A. electives (four credits each), Language courses (four credits each) and an internship with the corresponding internship course (four credits).
+Students earn 16 credits for this program.
+Bard in Berlin students are required to take the course Berlin: Experiment in Modernity (four credits), and can select between Bard College Berlin core courses (eight credits each), Bard College Berlin B.A. electives (four credits each), language courses (four credits each) and an internship with the corresponding internship course (four credits).

 The language of instruction at Bard College Berlin is English.
 Introductory foreign language courses in German, French, and Spanish are available as electives.
 Click here

 to browse Bard College Berlin's course listings.

 Bard College Berlin’s world-class faculty have earned their degrees at some of the most prestigious institutions in Europe and the United States.
 Their expertise spans the disciplines of art history, philosophy, literature, film, English, economics, and political theory.
 Students and faculty interact on a personal level in small seminars, as well as over lunch in the shared cafeteria or on an outing in Berlin.
 Click here to learn more about Bard College Berlin's faculty:

 Students with an interest in an unpaid internship in Berlin should complete the relevant sections on the program application.
 Students will be asked to indicate fields of interest and what experience or expertise they would bring to an internship site.
 Language skills, artistic talents, volunteer experience, and organizational and public relations skills are all valuable components of an internship application.
 Students should be aware that due to the part-time nature of the internship, particularly for non-German speakers, the experience offers an opportunity to learn about the world of work, and to play a support role in an organization.
 VIEW MORE >>